lt-shy-john/covid19-vaccine-game-theory/README.md

 The interface will ask you to input the modes you wish to change them.
 * Input the ones you wish to add, separate them by space.
 * If you want to remove a mode, use the command `-dp` and input the modes you wish to remove after this (separate modes by spaces).
+For example, `1 2 3 -dp 99 100` will create modes 1, 2 and 3 and removes modes 99 and 100.

 After that you will enter setting the configuration of the modes, and they will ask you if you want to return to the main portal or the mode menu.
 When a mode is activated, you will see a `X` mark next to the mode selection.